cosmos/interchain-security/docs/docs/validators/partial-set-security-for-validators.md

 ## Queries

-PSS introduces a number of queries to assist validators determine which consumer chains they have to validate, their commission rate per chain, etc.
+PSS introduces a number of queries to assist validators in determining which consumer chains they have to validate, their commission rate per chain, etc.

 ### Which chains does a validator have to validate?